airlabitu/Ceiling-rig/README.md

 ## Ceiling Rig Hardware

 The ceiling rig consists of two seperate sections of trusses, mounted in the ceiling (~6m above the ground).
 The rig is controlled via DMX from a work station in the lab - if not otherwise specified below.
-Furthermore we have a tracking headset for the rig, consisting of a 'Sennheiser RS 175' wireless headset mounted with IR diodes.

 ### Rig (Towards the atrium)